-In certain circumstances involving a student or organizations actions that may affect the safety, health, or general welfare of the student or the university community, the Vice President for Students Affairs or the Associate Dean of Students or designee may impose an immediate suspension prior to the student or organizations conduct hearing.
+In certain circumstances involving a student or organizations actions that may affect the safety, health, or general welfare of the student or the university community, the Vice President for Students Affairs or the Associate Dean of Students or designee may impose an interim suspension prior to the student or organizations conduct hearing.
 The Vice President of Student Affairs, the Associate Dean of Students, and the Director of Housing and Residence Life have the authority to cancel a student's university housing contract under a separate process.

 The Office of the Vice President for Student Affairs is the official custodian of all records involving non-academic misconduct.
 Student files involving cases that do not result in suspensions or expulsions shall be expunged seven (7) years after a decision is reached on a charge.
 Cases that result in suspensions or expulsions will be kept permanently.
 Statistical data and database information may be kept permanently at the university.
 Students have the right to view their files.
 Students found "not responsible" or cases in which charges are dropped are considered not to have a judicial record.